History and Heritage

 Moravian College seeks to resolve all student concerns in a timely and effective manner.
 To that end, this complaint process serves as an ongoing means for students to discuss concerns or register formal complaints that pertain to alleged violations of State consumer protection laws that include but are not limited to fraud and false advertising; alleged violations of State laws or rules relating to the licensure of postsecondary institutions; and complaints relating to the quality of education or other State or accreditation requirements.

 Moravian College takes student complaints very seriously and works with students to resolve formal complaints in a timely manner.
-If you have concerns related to academic programs, accreditation, academic advising, or academic records, please contact the Office of Academic Affairs at (610) 861-1348 or firstname.lastname@example.org.
+If you have concerns related to academic programs, accreditation, academic advising, or academic records, please contact the Office of the Provost at (610) 861-1348 or firstname.lastname@example.org.
 If you have concerns related to student and campus life, or residence life, please contact the Office of Student Affairs at (610) 861-1503 or email@example.com.
 If you have concerns related to admissions eligibility or financial aid, please contact the Office of Admissions and Financial Aid at (610) 861-1320 or firstname.lastname@example.org.
 For concerns regarding programs, policies, or procedures at Moravian Theological Seminary, please contact (610) 861-1516 or email@example.com.
 If you have concerns related to programs, policies, and procedures offered in the Comenius Center for Continuing, Professional, and Graduate Studies, please contact (610) 861-1400.
-If you are not certain where to direct your concern, contact the Office of Academic Affairs, and someone there will redirect you appropriately.
+If you are not certain where to direct your concern, contact the Office of the Provost, and someone there will redirect you appropriately.